mirbyte/onetxt/README.md

 ### Windows

-- Basic (PowerShell/CMD): run from the folder containing the files; the default writes merged_file.txt.
+- Basic (PowerShell/CMD): run from the folder containing the files.

 ```bash
 python onetxt.py